Indigenous Army: Legacy

-This rich military history made Haiti a very martial country; this influence can be seen in multiple aspects of Haitian culture.
-Rara, a popular musical style in Haiti known as Gàgà in the Dominican Republic is a testament to that.

-Until 1915, every Haytian head-of-state outside Michel Oreste was a military man.

 Fortification

 After the Independence of Hayti, the Haitians were preparing for an eventual return of French troops, and Dessalines decide to reorganize the country.
 The basic of administrative division of the country went from parish to military garrison and department to military division.
-The Empire of Hayiti had six military divisions each administratively autonomous from each under the general guidance of Jacques 1st, resulting in a quasi-federalism.
+The Empire of Hayti had six military divisions each administratively autonomous from each under the general guidance of Jacques 1st, resulting in a quasi-federalism.

 The emperor then ordered all division-general to build forts and docos in the mountains controlling all the major plains, bays, and all interior roads.
 Nowadays, most forts are still in place although they are not used for military purposes the most famous are: